dliedtka/head_hunter/README.md

 ## Manual Labeling

 In attempting to build a face localizer, we'll first manually label a reasonable number of images and see how training on a small dataset performs before deciding whether to proceed.
-To speed up labeling, we'll use a Flask web app.
+To speed up labeling, we'll use a [Flask web app](./labeling).

-## To Do

-- PIL to draw box on last image
-- Invalid image option?

-## Install
+## Face Localization

-- Flask

 ## Eventual Workflow